tannerdolby/tannerdolby.com/src/writing/what-is-an-array.md

   this.currShape = "Square";
 }
 // Pass in the prototypical instance to Object.create()
-// and assign it to the prototype property of Square defintion Square.prototype = Object.create(Shape.prototype);
+// and assign it to the prototype property of Square definition Square.prototype = Object.create(Shape.prototype);
 // Override the constructor with our constructor function Shape Square.prototype.constructor = Square;